January 24, 2025

-Pediatricians are seeing a surge in RSV cases.
+Pediatricians see a surge in RSV cases this time of year.
 Here’s what to know about this seasonal respiratory illness.

-RSV (respiratory syncytial virus) infections are the most common cause of bronchiolitis and pneumonia in children age 1 and younger in the U.S. The contagious virus can spread from a cough or sneeze or from touching surfaces that have the virus on it, and causes runny nose, cough and fever, among other symptoms.
+RSV (respiratory syncytial virus) infections are the most common cause of bronchiolitis and pneumonia in children aged 1 and younger in the United States.
+The contagious virus can spread from a cough or sneeze or from touching surfaces that have the virus on it, and causes runny nose, cough and fever, among other symptoms.

 So what’s a parent to do?